-Whether for a minor child or an incapacitated individual, a guardian has certain legal duties and responsibilities to manage and monitor a ward’s assets, health, and well-being.
-When a person is unable to control the financial and personal matters of his or her life, it may be necessary to establish a guardianship for his or her protection.
+Whether for a minor child or an incapacitated individual, a guardian has certain legal duties and responsibilities over a ward’s assets, health, and well-being.
+When a person is unable to control financial and personal matters, it may be necessary to establish a guardianship.

-The court appoints guardians to protect and assist incapacitated persons.
-The type of guardian the judge appoints will depend on the facts and circumstances.
+Courts appoint guardians to protect and assist incapacitated individuals.
+The type of guardian the judge appoints will depend on the facts and circumstances of the case.
 How facts are presented can make the difference between success and failure.
-Proceeding without experienced advise can increase cost and effort, which is why it is vital to have the assistance of an experienced Guardianship lawyer.
+It is vital to have the assistance of an experienced guardianship lawyer.

 *Nevada has some unique laws that allows for substituted judgement in guardianship matters.